*Elf Warning! Not for little eyes!*

 Oh, and don’t forget, your elf will need a name!
 I let Big choose ours (predictably, he chose ‘Chippy’, like the Elf in the book and film!).

-Coming in part 2….
+Now see part 2….
 Some ideas to get you started!

 Disclosure: We were sent an ‘Elf on the Shelf’ product as a ‘thank you’ for writing about the tradition, however all views and opinions are my own.
 This post contains affiliate links.